jajooo/unit01_dotfiles/README.md

 ln -s ~/.cache/wal/colors-discord.css ~/.config/Vencord/themes/pywal-vencord.theme.css
 Go to Vencord and enable your theme
 ```

+# Visual Studio Code
+<p>For Visual Studio Code theme to work, you need to install Wal Theme extension</p>

 # Firefox
 <p>For Firefox theme to work, you need to install Pywalfox extension and fetch pywal colors</p>